 These are only some ideas of how you can give back this season!
 Whether you want to donate your money or your time, you can give someone a bit of extra holiday cheer during a year when they may really need it.

 Giving back may even inspire you to feel a bit more festive if you haven’t been in the mood for celebrating.
 And remember—you don’t have to restrict charitable acts to the holidays.
 As we push through the rest of this winter, support your friends, family, and community where you can.
-Something as simple as a phone call can brighten someone’s day!
+Something as simple as a phone call can make someone’s day!